Ian Thuillier is a an award winning photographer and filmmaker from Dublin, Ireland.

 2015 saw Thuillier selected from over 100,000 photographers worldwide for the final ten photographers in the Sony World Photography Awards.

-He also spent 7 months in Asia which resulted in the highly acclaimed photographic exhibition in Dublin called ‘VIETNAM 40’ – a celebration of Vietnam’s landscapes and people forty years after the end of the Vietnam War.
+7 months in Asia resulted in the highly acclaimed photographic exhibition in Dublin called ‘VIETNAM 40’, a celebration of Vietnam’s landscapes and people forty years after the end of the Vietnam War.
 He released a book of the same title.